An Exceptional Dimming Event for a Massive, Cool Supergiant in M51: Analysis of M51-DS1

-We briefly comment on the two blue-evolving sources shown in Figure~\ref{fig:LRVs_CMD} as well.
-Given their red colors, we caution that the apparent evolution of these stars may be affected by contamination from nearby objects during their minima at $F606W$.
-Still, their evolution is reminiscent of that typical of bluer massive stars, namely the characteristic S Doradus variations between a hot (visibly fainter), quiescent state and a cool (visibly brighter) outburst state \citep[e.g.,][]{humphreys94}.
-Theoretically, massive stars in the bluer portion of the CMD are expected to be susceptible to instabilities arising in radiation-dominated envelopes that approach the local Eddington limit (\citealp[e.g.,][]{paxton13,jiang15,owocki15} and see the ``radiation-dominated instabilities'' region in Figures~13 and 16 of C18).
-We suggest that the ``blue''-evolving variables could be intrinsically bluer stars, possibly LBVs or yellow supergiants experiencing LBV-like episodes \citep[as in][]{smith04a}, that are now reddened by the dust in the foreground ISM or formed in their own circumstellar environments during prior eruptive mass-loss events.
+We briefly comment on the two blue-evolving sources shown in Figure~\ref{fig:LRVs_CMD}.
+Their evolution is reminiscent of that typical of bluer massive stars, namely the characteristic S Doradus variations between a hot (visibly fainter), quiescent state and a cool (visibly brighter), outburst state \citep[e.g.,][]{humphreys94}.
+Theoretically, massive stars in the bluer portion of the CMD are expected to be susceptible to instabilities arising in radiation-dominated envelopes that approach the local Eddington limit (\citealp[e.g.,][]{paxton13,jiang15,owocki15}; and see the ``radiation-dominated instabilities'' region in Figures~13 and 16 of C18).
+We suggest that the ``blue''-evolving variables could be intrinsically bluer stars, possibly LBVs or YSG experiencing LBV-like episodes \citep[as in][]{smith04a}, that are now reddened by the dust in the foreground ISM or formed in their own circumstellar environments during prior eruptive mass-loss events.
 A detailed examination of these objects is outside the scope of the present work.